We moved! Check the comparison on our new site.

 Most bonus hunters are looking for betting opportunities where the loss is close to 0% on a pair of bets.

-This fact by itself helps your account to last longer while matched betting.
 On the other hand, Arbitrage betting is the heavy category where you need to place many bets on wrong odds and significantly higher stakes.

 This type of betting will get your accounts limited way faster than it would with matched betting